magoyette/software-development-readings/README.md

 ### Best Practices

-- Michael Klishin, [How to Make Your Open Source Project Really Awesome]:
+- Michael Klishin, How to Make Your Open Source Project Really Awesome:
   - [How to Make Your Open Source Project Really Awesome](http://blog.clojurewerkz.org/blog/2013/04/20/how-to-make-your-open-source-project-really-awesome/).
   - [How to Make Your Open Source Project Really Awesome, Part 2](http://blog.clojurewerkz.org/blog/2014/07/20/how-to-make-your-open-source-project-really-awesome/).